MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 - [Kollective](https://kollective.com/ecdn-solutions/microsoft-live-events/)
 - [Ramp](https://rampecdn.com/)

-For more information about the Microsoft eCDN, see [Introduction to Microsoft eCDN](/ecdn/intro).
+For more information about the Microsoft eCDN, see [Introduction to Microsoft eCDN](/ecdn/intro) and [Enterprise content delivery networks for streaming Microsoft Teams events](streaming-ecdn-enterprise-content-delivery-network.md).

+For more information about the dimensions and measurements visible through CQD for town halls, search for the word "events" in [Dimensions and measurements available in Call Quality Dashboard (CQD)](dimensions-and-measures-available-in-call-quality-dashboard.md).

 > [!NOTE]
 > The Microsoft first-party eCDN solution is the default and only option for Premium users.